 Unlike a vector image, a Bitmap image is much more straight forward.
 Think of a bitmap image this way.
 Instead of containing data about lines and points, a bitmap is just rows of colored pixels without any regard with what is in them.
 Lacking data about lines, points, and fill, a bitmap is not as easily manipulated as a vector image, but it can have much higher quality graphics than a Vector can.

 For example, the picture of these daffodils below is a bitmap image.
-There is no information about the lines or the shapes, so you couldn't easily pick out one of those flowers, blow it up 200%, and change it to blue.
+There is no information about the lines or the shapes, so you couldn't easily pick out one of those flowers, blow the dimensions up 200%, and change it to blue.

-To illustrate the point better, lets zoom in on the top left flower there.
+To illustrate the point better, lets zoom in on the very top left flower.
 You can really see the pixels now.
 They are square and quite obvious, especially along the edges of the flower.

-The only real metric to contained in bitmaps then is how many pixels does the object contain, running from left to right, and then top to bottom?
-For example, the full picture of daffodils is 746 pixels wide by 494 pixels tall, or 746x494.
+The only real metric to contained in bitmaps then is how many pixels does the object contain?
+For example, the full picture of daffodils is 746 pixels wide by 494 pixels tall, or 746x494, running from left to right, and then top to bottom.

 The hard part about bitmaps is that you can only go down in quality, not up.
 If you were to re-rasterize the full daffodil picture at 600x600, it wouldn't actually improve the picture.
 There's no data for it to extrapolate the space between the big pixels.
 The existing pixels would instead be split, but the image ultimately would not change.
 However, you can reduce the number of pixels in a picture.
 This is called downsampling.
 The image is taken, broken down into bigger pixels, and the file size is much, much smaller, but there is a loss in quality as a result, depending on how far you downsampled the image.